department-of-veterans-affairs/va.gov-team/products/Debt Resolution/Medical_Copays/research/apr-2021/conversation-guide.md

 Lastly, do you know any other Veterans, caregivers, or service members who might be willing to participate in a future user research session?
 If Yes: Thank you!
 I'll have our team send you an email with a little blurb that you can pass along.

-Great, well thank you so much again, and enjoy the rest of your day.
+Great, well thank you so much again, and enjoy the rest of your day!